-What is the Emergency Medical Services (EMS) Transport Insurance Reimbursement Law?
+What is the Emergency Medical Services (

 Will I receive a bill if I call 911 for an ambulance?

 No. County residents will never receive a bill or pay a co-pay, deductible or any out-of-pocket expenses.
 Whatever private insurers, Medicare, or Medicaid pay for ambulance rides will be considered payment in full.
 For those without health insurance, the ride is covered because you are a County taxpayer.
-No ambulance paramedic will ever ask you for insurance information.
+No Ambulance paramedic will ever ask you for insurance information.

 How much money will the County receive from the

 When private insurers are billed, will this raise my insurance premiums?